rodber/chevereto-free/README.md

 - Following system
 - Banners

-## Documentation

-Documentation can be found at [v3-docs.chevereto.com](https://v3-docs.chevereto.com/)
+> Chevereto-Free **is not an accurate representation** of our most updated software.
+It is just a small sample of our software old as `2020-09-03`.

 ## Support

-Chevereto-Free **doesn't include** any support neither any supporting service is offered for this edition.
-However, you can rely in [community help](https://chevereto.com/community/forums/community-hjelp.135/) if you encounter any issue.
+Chevereto-Free doesn't include any support neither any supporting service is offered for this edition.

+This edition will be discontinued on **2021-12-31**.

 ## License